 People new to the area wouldn’t believe what it used to be like, but there are a lot of people still here who remember it from then.
 It is great when we are out on a Sunday volunteering in our DMT high vis vests and people come up and thank us and say how lovely the park is now.

 Most of the park was green dessert and a lot of it is still mown grass, but now there a lot of quite mature trees, an orchard, hedgerows and small copses of trees that we have put in.
 It is really special to walk around the park in Spring or Autumn and see what we’ve created.
 We joke about inspecting the estate; not many people who aren’t very wealthy can enjoy the experience of having created a small landscape.

 The community and volunteers are entirely responsible for regenerating the Meadows and transforming it from a derelict no go area into a lovely park.
-It has a least a thousand fathers, people who suggested things, made introductions and links, generated ideas, built things and planted things.
+It has a least a thousand champions, people who suggested things, made introductions and links, generated ideas, built things and planted things.
 I think that’s what makes the park special.

 We were led by people who wanted to find answers rather than provide them.
 The leaders of the group didn’t have an idea of what the park should be, they didn’t design anything, they managed a process to find the best ideas and solutions.
 We did the most naïve consultation when we started; we invited people to walk around the park and gave them paper and pens to jot down ideas as they walked, then we went back to Meadonians clubhouse and all discussed them.
 That’s why we focused on the play areas and building a new water play area, rather than on the Promenade and Band Stand.
 Ideas like creating the community orchard and improving the entrances to the park came out of that initial meeting.